Arenado, Senzatela lead Rockies to rout of D-backs

 ROCKIES MOVE

 Colorado called up infielder Pat Valaika from Triple-A Albuquerque and designated pitcher Mike Dunn for assignment.
 Dunn had been with the Rockies since 2017 and made 121 appearances.
-“It was emotional,” manager Bud Black said.
+“It was emotional,” Black said.
 “Mike understood all elements of the decision.”

 KLIFF NOTE